RyanAJennings/cellular-automaton/README.md

 Strategy is an indication of how another agent is percieved by an agent.
 It is an integer value between -10 and 10, where the value is used for scoring when deciding on what move to perform, as explained below.
 The strategy for each agent is calculated as follows: a random value is drawn from a normal distribution with mean 0 and standard deviation of 5, then this value is rounded to nearest integer, except any value <-10 is set to -10 and any value >10 is set to 10.

+When an agent is asked to make a move, it looks at its restricted environment and creates a list of scores.
+This is constructed so that every cell in the restricted environment is assigned a number.
+To get the score for a cell, we loop over all the agents and resources in the restricted environment.
+For each resource we add `resource value - distance to resource` to cell's score.
+For each agent we add `strategy value - distance to agent` if strategy value is positive, `strategy value + distance to agent` if strategy value is negative, and if strategy value is zero, than it has no affect on the score of the cell at all.
+Once the scores are calculated, the agent selects the move with the maximum score (or randomly selects one if there are multiple).

 ### Resource

 Once the agents are placed in the universe, all the remaining cells in the environment has resource_prob chance to be a resource cell.
 Resource cells indicate a resource with 10 units, agents can move to the cell that has the resource and consume it, adding 10 units to the amount of resources the agent has.